Mary O'Kane

-Mary Josephine O'Kane, AC (born 1954) an Australian scientist and engineer, is the Chair of the Independent Planning Commission of New South Wales (formerly the NSW Planning Assessment Commission).
-She is also a company director and Executive Chairman of O’Kane Associates, a Sydney-based consulting practice specialising in government reviews and research and innovation advice to governments in Europe, Asia and Australasia.
+Mary Josephine O'Kane AC (born 1954) is an Australian scientist and engineer.
+She is also a company director and executive chairman of O'Kane Associates, a Sydney-based consulting practice specialising in government reviews and research and innovation advice to governments in Europe, Asia and Australasia.

-O'Kane was selected to head the Albanese Government's 12-month Australian Universities Accord review in November 2022, releasing the final report in February 2024.
+O'Kane was selected to head the Albanese government's 12-month Australian Universities Accord review in November 2022, releasing the final report in February 2024.
+As of April 2026 she is the chair of the Australian Energy Market Operator (AEMO), appointed in 2024, and the Chancellor of the University of Queensland since July 2026.

-Background and career
+Early life and education

-O'Kane was born in 1954 in Mount Morgan, Queensland, Australia.
+Mary Josephine O'Kane was born in Mount Morgan, Queensland, Australia.

 She was educated in Toowoomba, Queensland.
 She then studied at the University of Queensland where she graduated with a Bachelor of Science, majoring in mathematics and physics.

-She commenced her PhD at the Australian National University and was the recipient of a scholarship that allowed her to complete post-doctoral research at the University of Turin.
+She commenced her PhD at the Australian National University and was the recipient of a scholarship that allowed her to carry out postgraduate research at the University of Turin.
 She received her PhD in 1982.

+Career

 O'Kane returned to Australia, where she worked at the NSW Institute of Technology.
 She received a Lectureship appointment in Artificial Intelligence and Theory of Computation at the Canberra College of Advanced Education, and was Dean of the Faculty of Information Sciences and Engineering at the University of Canberra from 1989 to 1993.
-She moved to the University of Adelaide in 1994, serving as Deputy Vice-Chancellor (Research) and Professor of Electrical and later as Vice-Chancellor and President from 1996 to 2001.
+She moved to the University of Adelaide in 1994, serving as Deputy Vice-Chancellor (Research) and Professor of Electrical and later as Vice-Chancellor and president from 1996 to 2001.
+During her tenure at the University of Adelaide, the drama department was dissolved.